 Bon Secours Hospital helps people and communities by providing compassionate, quality health care to all in need in West Baltimore, with special concern for the poor and dying.
 The hospital has 72 acute care beds and patients are cared for holistically with traditional acute care services and an array of ambulatory and community services.
 You will be assigned a project and will experience the operations of several departments including Emergency, Social Work and Housing by shadowing staff and attending department “huddles” and staff meetings.

-Healthcare for the Homeless Client Support Desk (2 placements)
+Healthcare for the Homeless Pediatric Department (2 placements)

 Health Care for the Homeless (HCH) was is a nationally-recognized model for the delivery of care to underserved populations, providing health-related services, education and advocacy to reduce the incidence and burdens of homelessness.
 You will assist the medical center’s clients by connecting them to community resources, such as food banks, educational opportunities, and addiction treatment programs.
 Tours and shadowing experiences will be provided for students to learn about the comprehensive services and advocacy that are required to end homelessness.